CARBIMAZOLE

 CARBIMAZOLE belongs to a class of drugs called anti-thyroid agents used in the treatment of hyperthyroidism (overactive thyroid gland).
 Hyperthyroidism is a condition in which the thyroid gland produces excessive thyroxine hormone.
 It increases metabolism and causes unintentional weight loss.

-CARBIMAZOLE contains Carbimazole that works by decreasing the production of thyroid hormones by the thyroid gland.
+CARBIMAZOLE contains Carbimazole, which works by decreasing the production of thyroid hormones by the thyroid gland.
 Thus, it balances the levels of thyroid hormones.

 Take CARBIMAZOLE as prescribed by your doctor.
 You are advised to take CARBIMAZOLE for as long as your doctor has prescribed it for you based on your medical condition.
 In some cases, you may experience headache, dizziness, nausea, skin rash, itching, joint pain, changes in taste or hair thinning.
 Most of these side effects of CARBIMAZOLE do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.